 Who Am I?

-I am of the children of immigrants.
-An Immigrant.
-Displaced in the budding years of my life, I've always experienced myself in two places, always in the betweens of things.
-I am Ajmaq, the owl and the darkest part of the night, I am Kat', the web of gathering and relations, the patience to love and be loved in times of war.
-I am a descendant of the Mesoamerican Pipil peoples of Cuzcatlan, Izalco, and the Lenca peoples of the Rio Lempa, modern day El Salvador.
-I am the dysphoria of migration, the innocence after transgression, the purity after contamination.
-I am from where worlds end, and life goes on.
+I am of the children whose hearts were split in half by migration.
+Uprooted, Displaced and always in the betweens of things.
+The darkest part of the night, The web of gathering and relations, the patience to love and be loved in times of war.
+I am a descendant of the Mesoamerican Pipil peoples of Cuzcatlan, Izalco, and the Lenca peoples of the Eastern Rio Lempa, modern day El Salvador.
+My last name is Guerra meaning war, so my art reflects my search for Salaam.
+I am the dysphoria of integration and the innocence after transgression.
+I am from where worlds end, and life labours on.

 "Sergio Guerra, stage name Cheko Salaam, is a Salvadorian-born emcee, producer and poet based in Ottawa, Canada.
 In the past year he has released a slew of projects, starting with The TAPAS album, with visceral emcee G.Grand and prolific producer Jeepz, which got them on the Bluesfest stage for the 3rd time.
 He is also part of Missing LInX, the 4-man hip-hop-spoke- word super group featuring Ottawa’s Poet Laureate JustJamaal, National Spoken Word Champion Prufrock Shadowrunner and Somali born activist poet Cannon2x.
 They released their sophomore album entitled “SpaXe Camels”, entirely produced by Cheko.
 Capping off 2018 with his solo project, “Thirst Trap Mixtape”, a project closely examining the realities of masculinity in the #metoo era.